Uzmani/portfolio-site/site/README.md

-# Gatsby Theme Intro Example
+# Gatsby Theme

-A usage of [gatsby-theme-intro](https://github.com/wkocjan/gatsby-theme-intro) that does nothing but use the theme.
+A usage of that does nothing but use the theme.

 # portfolio-site